 The Supply Chains Tracing Project by ELEVATE works to increase the downstream tracing of goods made by child labor and forced labor.
 ELEVATE proposes to conduct pilot tracing in the cotton (Pakistan) and cobalt (Democratic Republic of the Congo) supply chains.
 In support of achieving the objective, the project will produce the following outputs:

 - Output 1: Increasing the number of tested supply chain tracing methodologies

-ELEVATE will produce a comprehensive report that documents the results of the tracing exercises, the methodologies developed, lessons learned, and recommendations for replicating the tracing exercises.
-The report will identify knowledge gaps, legal and/or enforcement gaps, and other challenges that posed constraints to supply chain tracing, and recommendations for addressing those challenges.
-For the traced goods, the report will include recommendations on using the identified leverage points to address child labor or forced labor in the supply chain.
+ELEVATE will document the results of the tracing exercises, the methodologies developed, lessons learned, and provide recommendations for replicating the tracing exercises.
+The report will identify knowledge gaps, legal and/or enforcement gaps, and other challenges that pose constraints to supply chain tracing, and include recommendations for addressing those challenges.
+The report will also identify identified leverage points to address child labor or forced labor for identified goods in the supply chain.

 - Output 2: Increasing the number of piloted tools for supply chain tracing

-ELEVATE will develop and publish tools that will allow other stakeholders to replicate tracing of supply chains for other goods using the methodologies applied under Output 1.
-ELEVATE will describe the tools developed under this output, and how each tool will contribute to the knowledge base on supply chain tracing.
+ELEVATE will develop and publish tools for stakeholders to replicate tracing of supply chains for other goods using the new methodologies, and underthis output, will also describe the tools and how each tool will contribute to the knowledge base on supply chain tracing.

 - Output 3: Increasing the dissemination of supply chain tracing tools and methodologies to a broad range of stakeholders